 Wagyu refers to any of the four Japanese breeds of beef cattle—wa means Japanese and gyu means cow.
 Cows were introduced to Japan in the second century, around when rice started being cultivated, and Wagyu beef was introduced to the US in the 1970s.
 Wagyu beef can technically come from anywhere, as long as it’s one of those breeds.
 Look for options marked A4 or A5 for the top-graded offerings.

 All Kobe is Wagyu, but not all Wagyu is Kobe.
-Kobe beef is a very high grade of beef that must be raised in Kobe, Japan.
-Approximately 3,000 cattle may qualify as Kobe beef per year, and each has a unique 10-digit number to track it through its life cycle.
+Kobe beef is a very high grade of beef that must be raised in the area of Kobe, Japan.
+Approximately 3,000 to 5,000 cattle may qualify as Kobe beef per year, and each has a unique 10-digit number to track it through its life cycle.
 Kobe beef is famously silky and flavor-packed, with intricate, buttery marbling that melts in your mouth.

 Here are the best places to order Kobe or Wagyu beef.